ccomkhj/MRI_dicom_handler/README.md

-# MRI DICOM Loader Project
+# MRI 2.5D Segmentation Pipeline

-Automated pipeline for processing MRI DICOM data from TCIA/NBIA for deep learning tasks.
+End-to-end pipeline for training multi-class segmentation models on prostate MRI data from TCIA.

+> **⚠️ Work in Progress**
+> This project is currently under active development.
+If you're interested in using this pipeline for your research or have questions about the implementation, please contact the author.

 ## 📁 Project Structure